Schedule Now & Get $25 Off

 Fixing Common Dishwasher Issues

-Thanks to the heat in Ybor City and nearby areas plus our unique water chemistry, your machine faces a specific set of challenges.
+Thanks to the heat plus our very hard water according to Tampa’s 2024 Water Quality Report, your machine has specific issues.
 At Max Appliance Repair Tampa, our dishwasher repair team has helped countless homeowners, so we know the unique characteristics of each problem.
-We don’t just “swap parts”, we diagnose why your kitchen helper is acting out.

 Here are some of the most common issues we’ve seen: